molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Running the Cypress tests

-Save the example code above as `cypress/integration/counter.ts`
+Save the example code above as `cypress/integration/counter.ts`.

-Cypress has two main ways to run the end-to-end tests:
+Cypress has two shell commands to run the end-to-end tests:

-1. `cypress run` – Non-interactive test runner.
+1. `npx cypress run` – Non-interactive test runner.
 Runs the tests in a “headless” browser.
 This means the browser window is not visible.
 The tests are run once, then the browser is closed and the shell command finishes.
 You can see the test results in the shell output.
 This command is typically used in the continuous integration environment.

-2. `cypress open` – Interactive test runner.
+2. `npx cypress open` – Interactive test runner.
 Opens a window where you can select which tests to run and which browser to use.
 The browser window is visible and it remains visible after completion.
 You can see the test results the browser window.
 If you make changes on the test files, Cypress automatically re-runs the tests.
 This command is typically used in the development environment.

 The Cypress schematic we have installed wrap these commands so they integrate with Angular.

-- `ng run $project-name$:cypress-run` – Starts an Angular development server (`ng serve`), then calls `cypress run`.
+- `ng run $project-name$:cypress-run` – Starts an Angular development server (`ng serve`), then calls `npx cypress run`.
-- `ng run $project-name$:cypress-open` – Starts an Angular development server (`ng serve`), then calls `cypress open`.
+- `ng run $project-name$:cypress-open` – Starts an Angular development server (`ng serve`), then calls `npx cypress open`.

 `$project-name$` is a placeholder.
 Insert the name of the respective Angular project.
 This is typically the same as the directory name.
 If not, it can be found in `angular.json` in the `projects` object.